- MEMBER ENGAGEMENT

 What is Community Development Across the Southeast?

-Through our Community Development Across Southeast program, the Southeastern Credit Union Foundation has been coordinating efforts to assist credit unions in applying for federal grant money through the U.S. Treasury for community development.
+Through our Community Development Across the Southeast program, the Southeastern Credit Union Foundation has been coordinating efforts to assist credit unions in connecting with community partners, becoming low income designated and obtaining the Community Development Financial Institution (CDFI) certification and coordinating efforts to apply for federal grant money through the U.S. Treasury for community development.

 What are the pledged funds used for?

 With those funds, and the help of our other partners, we provide workshops, speakers, webinars and application assistance to credit unions interested in becoming a CDFI.
 We also use the pledged dollars to facilitate community discussion groups and help certified credit unions brainstorm ideas for community development within their geographic footprint, to foster assistance in connecting the credit union with community partners and new clients.
 The SECUF also looks for new ways that credit unions can elevate their work within the communites they serve.

 By understanding our purpose and sharing our story, we can continue living the difference through credit unions.
 Explore the credit union difference through credit unions’ structure, operating principles and history.
 Link your personal core values with the values of the credit union movement and your organization to better understand your “why” and how we can live our values to meet existing and future challenges in the marketplace.

 Research from the Federal Deposit Insurance Corporation shows that there are many reasons consumers lack a basic transaction account: not enough money for the minimum balance; distrust of financial institutions; high or unpredictable fees; or identification, credit or banking history problems.
 Many Americans are driven to use expensive alternative financial services, including check cashers, payday lenders, and pawn shops that charge high fees for financial services that fail to help people get ahead.
 Without a checking account, families wind up paying too much for basic financial transactions and are hard pressed to build savings and assets.